 There is the following function of a prothallium

 Produce gametes, both the male and female gametes

 Provide nutrition to the zygote

 Protection of the zygote in adverse conditions and environmental stress

 Prothallus also serves as the food source of many herbivores

-Ensures the survival of plant even in stressful environmental condition
+Ensures the survival of plants even in stressful environmental conditions

 They ensure the maintenance of the seed in the dormant stage in unfavorable condition

 It is because of alteration of generation a plant can maintain the balance and follow both the methods of reproduction that is asexual and sexual reproduction.